PeterDrake/drakepedia/software_development/xp_coding_steps.md

     1. [Review code](#4iii-review-code)
     1. [If you've finished your task, indicate your progress on Trello and go back to (1)](#4iv-if-youve-finished-your-task-indicate-your-progress-on-trello-and-go-back-to-1)
     1. [If it's not the end of the session, go back to (2)](#4v-if-its-not-the-end-of-the-session-go-back-to-2)

-**The navigator should keep this page open and always know where you are in the checklist.**

 ## 1 Choose a task
 ### 1.i Choose a story